nextflow-io/nextflow/docs/script.md

 In the preceding example, `blastp` and its `-in`, `-out`, `-db` and `-html` switches and their arguments are effectively a single line.

 :::{warning}
-When using backslashes to continue a multi-line command, make sure to not put any spaces after the backslash, otherwise it will be interpreted as an escaped space instead of a backslash, which will make your script incorrect.
+Do not put any spaces after the backslash when using backslashes to continue a multi-line command.
+Spaces after the backslash will be interpreted as an escaped space and will make your script incorrect.
 It will also print this warning:

 ```
 unknown recognition error type: groovyjarjarantlr4.v4.runtime.LexerNoViableAltException